By Tim Lambert

 Medieval York was a flourishing port.
 Wine was imported from Europe.
 York was also a busy manufacturing center.
 Wool was woven in York.
 It was then fulled.
 That means the wool was cleaned and thickened by pounding it in a mixture of water and clay.
 The wool was pounded by wooden hammers worked by watermills.
 Afterward, the wool was dyed.
 There was also an important leather industry in York.
 Firstly leather was tanned (in Tanners Row).
 Then it was used to make goods such as gloves, shoes, and saddles.

-There were many other craftsmen in Medieval York such as butchers, bakers, blacksmiths, coopers, goldsmiths, barber-surgeons (who cut your hair, pulled your teeth, and performed operations like setting bones), and many others.
+There were many other craftsmen in Medieval York such as butchers, bakers, blacksmiths, coopers, goldsmiths, and barber-surgeons (who cut your hair, pulled your teeth, and performed operations like setting bones), and many others.

 By the 13th century York had 2 annual fairs.
 In the Middle Ages fairs were like markets but were held only once a year.
 People would come from all over Yorkshire for a York fair.